-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
-(Core) - 2.10.b.
-In addition to the program director there must be at least two core physician faculty members with EMS board certification whose practice makes them available for consultation by fellows.
 (Core)

+2.10.b.
+There must be a minimum of two medical toxicology core physician faculty members based at the primary clinical site, including the program director. ^(Core)

-- 2.11.
-Program Coordinator
+2.11.
+Program Coordinator There must be a program coordinator. ^(Core)

-There must be a program coordinator.
-(Core) - 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.11.b.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
-(Core)
+- 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
+At a minimum, the program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program. ^(Core)